Can Germany live up to its chipmaking ambitions? – DW – 09/03/2024

 The states, and eastern Germany more generally, have not always been kind to recent arrivals.
 For a place that is heavily dependent on foreign skilled workers, fears of intolerance could keep workers away.
 If these fears are backed by a more right-wing government things could get worse.

 So far, Silicon Saxony companies have been able to meet the challenge of finding skilled workers.
-The worry that big new factories would hoover up workers from smaller companies has not happened as more people from outside the region discovered the jobs on offer.
+The worry that big new factories would hoover up workers from smaller companies has not been confirmed as more people from outside the region discovered the jobs on offer.

 For Bösenberg, there are other problems that growth can bring like affordable housing, schools and public transportation.
-Infrastructure projects in Germany are becoming well-known for taking a long time and running over budget.
+Infrastructure projects in Germany are notorious for taking a long time and running over budget.
 And in Saxony much of the planning is based on the region shrinking not growing.

 Around Dresden, the current situation is "good to very good," said Bösenberg, but needs to keep up.
 More housing will soon be needed.
 It is already hard to find bigger apartments.
 One challenge is figuring out who will come to fill the jobs: singles or couples and how many children they will bring?
 These are all factors that change what will be needed.